zadigg/zadigg/README.md

   .. .. .. >>

-## I'm a Full Stack Java Developer and Perfectionist.
+## I'm a Full Stack Java Developer.

 👀 I’m interested in web development, specifically using React for frontend development and Springboot for backend development.